shinyay/codelab-spring-cloud-gcp-mysql/docs/tutorial.md

 - This API's endpoint is `/api/v1/employees` to access by `POST`
 - It returns `CREATED (201)`

+### Clue
+You can implement the other methos in the same way.

 <!-- ------------------------ -->
 ## Completed
 Duration: 1